pouriapirz/socialGen/README.md

   1. machines: This file lists the machine(s) that you want to generate social data on.
 If you want to generate data only on a single machine, this file may contain the hostname for that machine or simply localhost as the machine name (if everything is done locally).
 For generating data on a cluster, you need to add the machine names (one machine name per line) into the machines file.
   __Important:__ SocialGen assumes that the machines that are listed in this file are accessible via password-less SSH.

   2. conf.xml: This file describes the input parameters to SocialGen and properties of each partition of the generated data.
-You need to specify the total number of GleambookUser and ChirpUser records in the social network along with the average number of messages per user.
-Moreover, for each partition of the generated data, you specify the machine that the partition resides on and the absolute path for that partition.
+The random data generation process in SocialGen uses a single global _seed_ to control the generation process.
+This seed is specified in the conf.xml file.
+In a multi-partition case, SocialGen assigns a unique seed, derived from the global seed, to each partition.
+In the conf.xml file, you also need to specify the total number of GleambookUser and ChirpUser records in the social network along with the average number of messages per user.
+Moreover, for each partition of the generated data, you specify a unique partition _id_ (__Important:__ The partition id has to be a _unique_ _numeric_ value (64-bit integer) per partition), the machine that the partition resides on and the absolute path for that partition.
 Please note that the machine should be a valid and accessible machine that is already listed in the machines file (see above) and the path to the partition should be writable.

-  As an example, imagine we have two machines: _rainbow-1_ and _rainbow-2_, while on each one of them we want to have two partitions of generated data such that partitions _p0_ and _p1_ reside on rainbow-1 and partitions _p2_ and _p3_ reside on rainbow-2.
+  As an example, imagine we have two machines: _rainbow-1_ and _rainbow-2_, while on each one of them we want to have two partitions of generated data such that partitions _1_ and _2_ reside on rainbow-1 and partitions _3_ and _4_ reside on rainbow-2.
 Moreover, assume we decide to have 1000 users in the GleambookUsers dataset with an average of 5 messages per user and 2000 users in the ChirpUsers with an average of 10 chirp messages per user.
 The configuration files for this example would look like as:

   _machines_ file:
   ```